 A few basic ways to support your child’s immune system:

 - Establish good sleeping habits

 - Eat plenty of fruits and vegetables, probiotic rich foods, and proteins

 - Encourage regular exercise and play

-- Incorporate immune supporting supplements, such as vitamin C and elderberry, in their diet
+- Incorporate immune supporting supplements, such as vitamins D and C and elderberry, in their diet

 Supporting Mental Health

-One of the hardest parts of the transition back to school without a pandemic can be the mental stress and shock of new classes, new friends, and a new routine.
+One of the hardest parts of the transition back to school, even without a pandemic, can be the mental stress and shock of new classes, new friends, and a new routine.
 Make sure to regularly check in with your children about how they are coping.

 One of the best ways to support your child’s mental health during this transitional time is to have open conversations about what they are feeling and experiencing.
 Establishing trust and understanding can be pivotal to seeing when your child might be experiencing stress, anxiety, and depression.

 It’s important your child feels comfortable expressing any concerns or anxiety he or she may have about returning to school during the pandemic, so try to be as available and open as possible.